henryc08/LazyHacks/README.md

 **Talk 2 Me (T2M)** is an AI-powered tool designed to take informal and unorganized speech and transform it into beautifully written, sophisticated paragraphs.
 Here’s how it works:

-1. **Speech-to-Text 🎙️➡️📜:** T2M uses Python's speech recognition library to convert your voice into a text prompt.
+1. **Automated Speech-to-Text 🎙️➡️📜:** T2M listens in the background for "I'm feeling lazy" to begin recording, then uses Python's speech recognition library to convert your voice into a text prompt.
+The end phrase is "I'm tired".
 2. **AI Processing 🤖:** The text is sent to the Gemini AI API, which generates polished responses.
 3. **Chat Interface 💬:** The responses are displayed in a chat-styled UI.
 Each chat session is stored, enabling you to switch between different conversations seamlessly.
 4. **Keyboard Integration ⌨️:** You can also input text manually, prompting the AI to critique and refine paragraphs further.